-The world's fastest man stopped short of condemning fellow Jamaican sprinters Asafa Powell and Sherone Simpson or American rival Tyson Gay, whose failed doping tests have left the sport in turmoil ahead of worlds.
+The world’s fastest man stopped short of condemning fellow Jamaican sprinters Asafa Powell and Sherone Simpson or American rival Tyson Gay, whose failed doping tests have left the sport in turmoil ahead of the world championships.

-"Definitely, it's going to set us back a little bit," Bolt said Thursday in London before a Diamond League meet — his first competition in the city since his three gold medals at last year's Olympics.
-"But as a person, I can't focus on this."
+“Definitely, it’s going to set us back a little bit,” Bolt said in London, where on Friday he won the 100 meters in a Diamond League meet.
+“But as a person, I can’t focus on this.”